owuordickson/structural-gt/docs/source/index.rst

-Chaos GT
+Structural GT
 --------

-Chaos engineering for nano-particles
+A software tool for graph theory analysis of nano-scale structures.